-Conditions for foreign citizens acquisition of Danish citizenship is fairly simple in most situations.
-One common condition is that the foreign national must have been a resident of the country for at least five years prior to the application.
-Another common condition is that the foreign national must have lived in Denmark for at least three years.
+Conditions for foreign citizens’ acquisition of Danish citizenship are relatively simple in most situations.
+One common requirement is that the foreign national must have been a country resident for at least five years before applying.
+Another common requirement is that the foreign citizen must have lived in Denmark for at least three years.
 The remaining conditions, generally speaking, will be related to the specific foreign national and his or her residence in Denmark.
-The amount of residency in a country will determine the number of years that the foreign national needs to have been a resident in order to acquire a Danish citizenship.
+The amount of residency in a country will determine the number of years that the foreign national needs to have been a resident to acquire Danish citizenship.

 Conditions for citizens of certain other countries may be more restrictive and difficult to acquire.
-Some countries require that the foreign national be a citizen of that country for several years before he or she can become citizens of that country.
+Some countries require that the foreign national be a citizen of that country for several years before becoming a citizen.
 These requirements generally affect investors and those who travel to that country on vacation.
-There are also some other conditions that relate to citizens of certain other countries and citizens of Denmark.
+Some other conditions relate to citizens of certain other countries and citizens of Denmark.

-In most cases, the first few years after one becomes a permanent resident of another country are the most difficult time to remain in that country.
-The reason for this is that the new citizen has to adjust to his or her surroundings.
+In most cases, the first few years after one becomes a permanent resident of another country are the most challenging time to remain in that country.
+This is because the new citizen has to adjust to his or her surroundings.
 After all, one’s habits are not always easy to change.
-For example, many people who become citizens of other countries become citizens of that country because they want to experience a different culture.
-But, often this experience is difficult and unpleasant.
-In order to avoid these difficulties, there are several conditions for citizens acquisition of Danish citizenship.
+For example, many citizens of other countries become citizens of that country because they want to experience a different culture.
+But, often, this experience is difficult and unpleasant.
+To avoid these difficulties, there are several conditions for citizens’ acquisition of Danish citizenship.

-In addition, there are many conditions that apply to citizenship of certain other countries.
+In addition, many conditions apply to citizens of certain other countries.
 For example, if the foreign national wishes to become a citizen of Switzerland, he or she must first show proof that he or she is a Swiss citizen.
 Then, the foreign national must pass an assessment test.
-If the foreign national passes the assessment test, then he or she will be granted Swiss citizenship
+If the foreign national pass the assessment test, then he or she will be granted Swiss citizenship.

-In order to avoid the difficulties in recognition and acquisition of Danish citizenship, one may wish to consider learning about his or her new citizenship.
-Learning about Danish culture is an excellent way to learn about the way one feels at home.
-A trip to Denmark, as well as to its neighbors Norway and Sweden can also provide valuable information about the way of life in these countries.
-There are also helpful organizations based in the United Kingdom and in the United States that offer assistance to foreign citizens in recognition and citizens acquisition of Danish citizenship.
+One may consider learning about his or her new citizenship to avoid difficulties in recognizing and acquiring Danish citizenship.
+Learning about Danish culture is an excellent way to know how one feels at home.
+A trip to Denmark and its neighbors Norway and Sweden can also provide valuable information about the way of life in these countries.
+There are also helpful organizations based in the United Kingdom and the United States that assist foreign citizens in the recognition and citizens’ acquisition of Danish citizenship.
 These organizations can help a person become a legal citizen of his or her choice in less than one year.